goramartin/QueryEngine/README.md

 The same rule apply except the edges must be sorted according to the vertex IDs.
 That is, if we have three vertices with ids 1 2 3.
 After double dot we expect edges that starts with FromVertexID 1, then edges with FromVertexID 2 and so on.
-Edges IDs and Vertices IDs do not collerate.
-There can be edge with id 1 and simultaneously vertex with id 1.
+Edges IDs and Vertices IDs must be different.
+There can not be edge with id 1 and simultaneously vertex with id 1.
+The id must be unique in entire graph.

 >Example